 The measurement of impairment losses both under IFRS 9 across all categories of financial assets requires judgement, in particular, the estimation of the amount and timing of future cash flows and collateral values when determining impairment losses and the assessment of a significant increase in credit risk.
 These estimates are driven by a number of factors, changes in which can result in different levels of allowances.
 In addition, large-scale business disruptions may give rise to liquidity issues for some entities and consumers.
-Deterioration in credit quality of loan portfolios (amongst other items) as a result of the COVID-19 pandemic, military conflict and related martial law in Armenia in September - November 2020 may have a significant impact on the Group's ECL measurement.
 The Group's ECL calculations are outputs of complex models with a number of underlying assumptions regarding the choice of variable inputs and their interdependencies.
 Elements of the ECL models that are considered accounting judgements and estimates include:

-- Statistical models to estimate PDs, EADs and LGDs on a collective basis; - ▶ The segmentation of financial assets when their ECL is assessed on a collective basis; - Development of ECL models, including the various formulae and the choice of inputs; - Determination of associations between macroeconomic scenarios and, economic inputs, such as unemployment levels and collateral values, and the effect on PDs, EADs and LGDs; - Selection of forward-looking macroeconomic scenarios and their probability weightings, to derive the economic inputs into the ECL models.
+- ▶ Statistical models to estimate PDs, EADs and LGDs on a collective basis; - ▶ The segmentation of financial assets when their ECL is assessed on a collective basis: - ▶ Development of ECL models, including the various formulae and the choice of inputs; - Determination of associations between macroeconomic scenarios and, economic inputs, such as unemployment levels, and the effect on PDs, EADs and LGDs; - Selection of forward-looking macroeconomic scenarios and their probability weightings, to derive the economic inputs into the ECL models. (see Note 30)

-4. Segment information
+5. Segment information